UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * {{ icon_settings }} Ambient occlusion radius and fade out distance
 * {{ icon_number }} Number of decals (excluding DBuffer decals)

-You may think that ambient occlusion is a post process operation.
-Yes, it is -- but it's not listed in the __PostProcessing__ category.
+Ambient occlusion is a post process operation (with optional static, precomputed part).
+It takes the information about the scene from the G-Buffer and the hierarchical Z-Buffer.
+Thanks to that, it can perform all calculations in screen space, avoiding the need for querying any 3D geometry.
+However, it's not listed in the __PostProcessing__ category.
 Instead, you can find it in __LightCompositionTasks__.
-The full names of its sub-passes in the profiler -- something similar to `AmbientOcclusionPS (2880x1620)` -- reveal additional information, for example the resolution ambient occlusion was rendered in.
-There's also the half-resolution (`1440x810`), which is how ambient occlusion is usually done for performance reasons.
+The full names of its sub-passes in the profiler -- something similar to `AmbientOcclusionPS (2880x1620) Upsample=1` -- reveal additional information.
+The half-resolution (`1440x810 Upsample=0`) is used for doing all the math, for performance reasons.
+Then the result is simply upscaled to the full resolution.

-The cost of this pass is mostly affected by rendering resolution.
+The cost of this pass is mostly affected by the rendering resolution.
 You can also control ambient occlusion radius and fade out distance.
 The radius can be overriden by using a __Postprocess Volume__ and changing its settings.
 Ambient occlusion's intensity doesn't have any influence on performance, but the radius does.
 And in the volume's __Advanced__ drop-down category you can also set __Fade Out Distance__, changing its maximum range from the camera.
 Keeping it short matters for performance of __LightCompositionTasks__.

 The __LightCompositionTasks_PreLighting__ pass has also to work on decals.
 The greater the number of decals (of standard type, not DBuffer decals), the longer it takes to compute it.